Back to All Events

 This urgent initiative will travel to Copmanhurst, Grafton, Drake and Dorrigo from Saturday 26 to Tuesday 29 July, delivering region-specific information, live presentations, and community discussions in collaboration with local environmental, community and cultural groups.

-“Over the past two years, more landholders have come to us about access letters, licence breaches, and mining companies misusing or blocking access to private land,” said Shae Fleming, Coordinator of the CCA.
+“Over the past two years, more landholders have come to us about access letters, licence breaches, and mining companies misusing or blocking access to private land,” said the CCA.
 “As volunteers, we can’t provide legal advice but this Roadshow, made possible with the EDO and local groups, is something we’ve long hoped to deliver.
 It’s timely, necessary, and community driven.”

 “We are forced to co-exist for the next 21 years under a lease granted without our consent, with no viable resource and no meaningful protection.
 If I locked them out of my land, I’d face $200,000 in fines — but they can lock me out, and it’s called legal.”